Posted By Eugene Bruno & Associates Posted in: Motorcycle Accident.

 For the latest reporting year in California, motorcyclists suffered 548 fatalities and nearly 14,000 injuries as a result of traffic accidents.

 When California drivers were asked what they thought the most serious distraction for drivers was, they said texting while driving (50.8%), cell phone talking (31.9%), and other device usage (2.2%).
 We know that distracted drivers cause harm to motorcyclists.

 We also know that drunk drivers continue to pose a hazard to everyone in and around the roadway.
 In the same survey, over 10 percent of drivers in the state admitted to driving when they had too much alcohol to drink.

 When it comes to speeding, the majority of state drivers (65 percent), think it is okay to drive 10 miles per hour over the speed limit.

 We know you have so much to deal with in the aftermath of an accident involving injuries.
-At The Law Offices of Eugene G. Bruno, we want to help.
+At The Eugene Bruno & Associates, we want to help.
 If your accident was caused by another driver’s negligence, we will work with you, the insurance companies, and other parties to ensure that you have enough money to cover all of your accident-related expenses.
 This goes beyond medical bills.
 We will make sure you get money for lost income if you cannot work as well as pain and suffering damages.